MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/whats-new/edgeHTML-16.md

 Here's the full list of new APIs in EdgeHTML 16.
 They are listed in the format of **[interface name].[api name]**.

 > [!NOTE]
-> Although the following APIs are exposed in the DOM, the end-to-end behavior of the APIs might still be in development.
+> Although the following APIs are exposed in the DOM, the end-to-end behavior of some might still be in development.
+Refer to  [Microsoft Edge platform status](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/) for the official word on feature support.

 <iframe height='559' scrolling='no' title='New APIs in EdgeHTML 16' src='//codepen.io/MicrosoftEdgeDocumentation/embed/jLGZZY/?height=559&theme-id=23761&default-tab=result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/MicrosoftEdgeDocumentation/pen/jLGZZY/'>New APIs in EdgeHTML 16</a> by Microsoft Edge Docs (<a href='https://codepen.io/MicrosoftEdgeDocumentation'>@MicrosoftEdgeDocumentation</a>) on <a href='https://codepen.io'>CodePen</a>.</iframe>